qgis/QGIS-Documentation/docs/developers_guide/git.rst

 very nice `tool that lets you do this from the command line
 <https://changelog.com/posts/git-pulls-command-line-tool-for-github-pull-requests>`_

-Please see the section below on 'getting your patch noticed'.
 In general when you submit a PR you should take the responsibility to follow it through to completion - respond to queries posted by other developers, seek out a 'champion' for your feature and give them a gentle reminder occasionally if you see that your PR is not being acted on.
 Please bear in mind that the QGIS project is driven by volunteer effort and people may not be able to attend to your PR instantaneously.
+We do scan the incoming pull requests but sometimes we miss things.
+Don't be offended or alarmed.
+Try to identify a developer to help you and contact them asking them if they can look at your patch.
 If you feel the PR is not receiving the attention it deserves your options to accelerate it should be (in order of priority):

+* Help review others pull requests to free the person assigned to yours.
 * Send a message to the mailing list 'marketing' your PR and how wonderful it will be to have it included in the code base.
 * Send a message to the person your PR has been assigned to in the PR queue.